apache/incubator-kie-tools/packages/runtime-tools-consoles-helm-chart/README.md

 # runtime-tools-consoles-helm-chart

-This chart can be used to deploy Task and Management consoles images on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart can be used to deploy the Management Console image on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Additional requirements